Anuraag0/project04/README.md

 ## designed & developed by :
-we have worked together on the whole Scrapto project using HTML, CSS , JavaScript.
+we have worked together with collaboration  on the whole Scrapto project using HTML, CSS , JavaScript.
  ## * following is the contribution of each member of the project:

 1. Anurag Anilkumarji Dayma (group representative)